 Mar 24, 2021 Episode 39

 Craze for pets takes effect!
-And find out which country is happiest, what people do for free sushi and stunning Rubik’s Cube moves
+Find out which country is happiest, what people will do for free sushi and stunning Rubik’s Cube moves in India

 OPENING STING – LEELA: “New, new, newsy – Newsy Jacuzzi!”